Bread ingredients: What's in your bread?

 Glycaemic index (GI)

 GI is a measure of how carbohydrates affect your blood glucose levels.
 If there's a rush of glucose into the bloodstream followed by a quick fall, the food is higher in the GI scale.
 If it gives a slower, gentler rise and fall in blood glucose, the GI is lower.
 Diabetics should consider GI, but for other people research hasn't yet shown significant benefits – although low-GI foods may aid weight control.
-Some manufacturers make a GI claim on the label, but most multigrain breads already have a lower GI than either wholemeal or white breads.
+Manufacturers don't always make a GI claim on the label, but products with a higher wholegrain content tend to have a lower GI because the grains take longer to digest

 Packaged sliced bread can be 24 hours old by the time it arrives at the shops because it's baked the day before and then transported.
 Consumers will have no idea how old the bread is, because the best-before tag indicates when it should be eaten by, rather than when it was baked.
 Bakers we spoke to agree the lifespan of a fresh loaf should be about two or three days.
 But we found packaged breads last much longer than fresh-baked breads.